The Neck Called. It Wants Its Elbow Pain Back.

 Most elbow pain isn't complicated.

-But clinicians make it complicated by:
+Clinicians make it complicated by:

 Over-fixating on the elbow